AY2526S1-CS2113-T10-1/tp/docs/DeveloperGuide.md

 #### 2.2 Income Features

 ##### 2.2.1 Add Income Feature
 The Add Income feature enables users to add income.
+The `Ui` class takes in the user input.
+This String is used by the `Parser` class to decide which command to run. `Parser` validates the provided description and amount using the `parseAddIncomeCommand` method. `Parser` then calls the `addIncome()` method of the `IncomeList` class which creates and add the given `Income` if valid.

 ![AddIncomeSequenceDiagram](diagrams/income/AddIncomeSequenceDiagram.png)

 ##### 2.2.2 Delete Income Feature
 The Delete Income feature enables users to delete income.
+The `Ui` class takes in the user input.
+This String is used by the `Parser` class to decide which command to run. `Parser` validates the provided index using the `parseDeleteIncomeCommand` method. `Parser` then calls the `deleteIncome()` method of the `IncomeList` class which calls the `Ui` class to print an acknowledgement message using the `toString()` method of the `Income` class before deleting the `Income` at the given index.

 ![DeleteIncomeSequenceDiagram](diagrams/income/DeleteIncomeSequenceDiagram.png)

 ##### 2.2.3 Edit Income Feature
 The Edit Income feature enables users to edit income.
+The `Ui` class takes in the user input.
+This String is used by the `Parser` class to decide which command to run. `Parser` validates the provided index,  description and amount using the `parseEditIncomeCommand` method. `Parser` then calls the `editIncome()` method of the `IncomeList` class.
+It then calls the `toString()` method, `setDescription` method and `setAmountEarned` method from `Income`.

 ![EditIncomeSequenceDiagram.png](diagrams/income/EditIncomeSequenceDiagram.png)

 ##### 2.2.4 List Income Feature
 The List Income feature enables users to view all incomes.
+The `Ui` class takes in the user input.
+This String is used by the `Parser` class to decide which command to run. `Parser` calls the `listIncomes()` method from the `IncomeList` class to output the incomes. `IncomeList` then calls the `Ui` class to output the incomes, giving it the ArrayList of Incomes. `Ui` class loops through the ArrayList to output each `Income` class's `toString()` method.

 ![ListIncomeSequenceDiagram.png](diagrams/income/ListIncomeSequenceDiagram.png)

 ##### 2.2.5 List Income Overview Feature
 The List Income Overview feature enables users to view total income, total expenses and remaining income.
+The `Ui` class takes in the user input.
+This String is used by the `Parser` class to decide which command to run. `Parser` calls the `listIncomeOverview()` method from the `IncomeList` class.
+It loops the size of ArrayList of incomes. `IncomeList` then calls `getAmountEarned()` method from `Income` class which returns the amount.
+A new `ExpenseList` class is created. `IncomeList` calls `getExpense()` method from `ExpenseList` class and returns expense list.
+It loops the size of ArrayList of expenses. `ExpenseList` calls `getExpenseAmount` from `Expense` and returns the amount.

 ![ListIncomeOverviewSequenceDiagram.png](diagrams/income/ListIncomeOverviewSequenceDiagram.png)